austinhallock/html5-virtual-game-controller/README.md

 </script>
 ```

+If you are using node.js and something like [browserify](http://browserify.org/), you can install with `npm install game-controller`

 Advanced Options
 ----------------
 The entire customization for this library is done through the options object that is passed as a parameter to the `init` method.